moabukar/Grad-EntryLevel-Resources/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 # Grad-Question-Tests
-A set of curated exercises and questions one can practice before going for graduate tech interviews and tech tests
+A set of curated exercises, questions one can practice before going for graduate tech interviews and tech tests.
+Also to include resources and links to graduate schemes, bootcamps and apprenticeships one can enroll into.

 ## Aim